austinlackey/nps-ppv/README.md

 ![alt text](docs/data-entry.png)

 ### Insights Page
-The Insights Page was designed to give the end-user a quick yet powerful way to visualize and analyze their data with Poisson regression.
-By uploading the data they previously entered, the app will automatically run a Poisson regression and output the results in a conditional formatted table.
+The Insights Page was designed to give the end-user a quick yet powerful way to visualize and analyze their data with `Poisson regression`.
+By uploading the data they previously entered, the app will automatically run a `Poisson regression` and output the results in a conditional formatted table.
 This gives the end-user a detailed summary of the shape of their data as well as any anomalies that may be present.
-If the user wants to dig deeper they can apply custom date ranges for Poisson regression and visualize it with a Gannt chart.
-To test wether these date ranges are statistically significant, the app will run a Poisson regression and output a graph with the mean and 95% confidence intervals.
+If the user wants to dig deeper they can apply custom date ranges for `Poisson regression` and visualize it with a Gannt chart.
+To test wether these date ranges are statistically significant, the app will run a `Poisson regression` and output a graph with the mean and 95% confidence intervals.
 This allows for the end-user to quickly apply different combinations of date ranges to see what the best fit is for their data.

 #### Data Tab
 ![alt text](docs/insights-data.png)